Definition of house in English:

 - I then informed her that as she was so nice, and this was her first visit to this bar, her drink was on the house.

-- (Of a child) play at being a family in its home: I suggested exploring the woods or playing houseMore example sentences
+- (Of a child) play at being a family in their home.Example sentences

 - But I'm sure if you nicely explain your feelings, your folks would agree with you that playing house as kids means little when it comes to having a real boyfriend.